WRR (FM): Unusual callsign

-After the AM station was sold and its call letters changed to KAAM, WRR-FM dropped the no longer required "-FM" suffix from its call sign, effective May 15, 1978.
+After the AM station was sold and its callsign changed to KAAM, WRR-FM dropped the no longer required "-FM" suffix from its call sign, effective May 15, 1978.

 Notable personalities

 The station was the starting point of John Peel's radio career.
 Peel, who later became a British disc jockey, notably covered the arraignment hearing of Lee Harvey Oswald shortly before Oswald was shot and killed.

 Transmitting tower

 The WRR (FM) lattice radio tower was located in the Fair Park complex.
 The tower was visible across Dallas and in the Fair Park vicinity.
-The antenna on top of the tower was removed in 2003.
-The tower was used as a cell tower for the last few years and the tower was eventually dismantled in December 2015.
+The FM antenna on top of the tower was removed in 2003.
+The tower was used as a cell tower for the last few years and was eventually dismantled in December 2015.
 The current transmitter is located at the Cedar Hill Antenna Farm in Cedar Hill.